toastedqu/toastedqu.github.io/content/en/docs/ml/supervised.md

 6. Give equal sample weights to all samples in the new training set.
 7. Repeat Steps 1-6 till #stumps reach limit.

-Inference: Take a weighted majority vote using the Amount of Say from each stump.
+Prediction: Take a weighted majority vote using the Amount of Say from each stump.

 Objective: Exponential Loss